Crossing Numbers of Billiard Curves in the Multidimensional Box via Translation Surfaces: The coprime case: Proof of Theorem

 By combining Lemmas~\ref{mvup}, \ref{bk} with \eqref{laenge}, we obtain

-The second to last equality in \eqref{laenge2} holds by a standard inclusion-exclusion argument.
-We conclude that the inequality in \eqref{laenge2} must hold with equality, and thus $m_{\cT}(v)=2^{n-1-|I(v)| }$ for every $v\in \cT \cap \NN^n$, completing the proof of Theorem~\ref{Thm:Main2}. \end{proof}
+The second to last equality in \eqref{laenge3} holds by a standard inclusion-exclusion argument, or alternatively can be proven via induction.
+We conclude that the inequality in \eqref{laenge2} must hold with equality.
+Thus, if $v\in \cT \cap \NN^n$ is reachable, then $m_{\cT}(v)=2^{n-1-|I(v)| }$.
+Recall that if $v$ is not reachable, then by Lemma~\ref{lem:Condition}, $m_{\cT}(v)=0$.
+This completes the proof of Theorem~\ref{Thm:Main2}. \end{proof}